Rotel is a lightweight OpenTelemetry collector implemented in Rust.

 each time it processes trace spans.
 You can add also

-The default log level is set to INFO and can be changed with the environment variable RUST_LOG
+Separate from the telemetry logging, Rotel's default log level is set to INFO and can be changed with the environment

 See the DEVELOPING.md doc for building and development instructions.